Mahris

-The Mehri (المهرة), also known as the al-Mahrah tribe (قبيلة المهرة), are an Arab ethnographic group primarily inhabiting South Arabia especially in the Al-Mahra Governorate in Yemen and the island of Socotra in the Guardafui Channel.
+The Mahris (المهريون), also known as the al-Mahra tribe (قبيلة المهرة), are a Yemeni ethnographic group primarily inhabiting South Arabia especially in the Al-Mahra Governorate in Yemen and the island of Socotra in the Guardafui Channel.
 They are named after Mahra bin Haydan.
 They can also be found in the Sultanate of Oman, and the eastern region of the Arabian Peninsula.

 They have participated in the conquests of North Africa, Morocco and Andalusia, and they lived there.
 Some of them work in fishing, and some of them live in the desert, and it is to them that the Mahri camels are attributed in the Arab heritage.
 The Mahra were famous for their Mahri language, which is a Semitic language belonging to the eastern family within the group of South Semitic languages, and it is a language closely related to other neighboring languages, such as the Shehri and Socotri languages.
-They have an ancient history, and they were mentioned in a number of Sabaean writings in Al-Musnad script, and had a sultanate that lasted for five centuries which remained in existence until 1967, which was the Sultanate of Al-Mahra.
+They have an ancient history, and they were mentioned in a number of Sabaean writings in Al-Musnad script, and had a sultanate that lasted for five centuries which remained in existence until 1967, which was the Mahra Sultanate.

 Origin

-Mahras are descended from Mahra bin Heydan bin 'Amr bin el-Hafi Quda'a bin Malik bin 'Amr bin Murra bin Zeyd bin Malik bin Ḥimyar, who was from Quda'a.
+Mahras are descended from Mahra ibn Haydan ibn Amr ibn al-Hafi Quda'a ibn Malik ibn Amr ibn Murra ibn Zayd ibn Malik ibn Ḥimyar, who was from Quda'a.

 Distribution

-The Mehri are one of the largest tribes in the Al Mahrah Governorate of Yemen and in the island of Socotra and Dhofar Governorate of Oman.
+The Mahri are one of the largest tribes in the Al Mahrah Governorate of Yemen and in the island of Socotra and Dhofar Governorate of Oman.
 Mehri group members are also found in other countries in the Arabian Peninsula like Kuwait, Saudi Arabia and the UAE.

-The Mehri also have a significant presence in the northern Puntland state in Somalia since they have had historical ties and close proximity to the Horn of Africa for centuries.
+The Mahri also have a significant presence in the northern Puntland state in Somalia since they had historical ties and close proximity to the Horn of Africa for centuries.
+They also participated in the Ethiopian–Adal War in the 16th century on the side of Ahmad ibn Ibrahim al-Ghazi.
 The Socotra Archipelago to the nearest point on the African mainland Cape Guardafui is 232 km.

-According to Ethnologue, there are around 115,200 total Mehri speakers.
+According to Ethnologue, there are around 115,200 total Mahri speakers.
 Of those, 50,000 live in Yemen (2011), 50,800 in Oman (2000), and 14,400 in Kuwait (2000), and according to Saudi officials there are around 20,000 Mehri speakers in Saudi Arabia.